-Due to the nature of revocation requests and the need for efficiency, TrustFactory CAs and RAs shall provide automated mechanisms for requesting and authenticating revocation requests; for example, through an account which issued the Certificate that is requested to be revoked.
+Due to the nature of revocation requests and the need for efficiency, TrustFactory CAs and RAs shall provide automated mechanisms for requesting and authenticating revocation requests; for example, through an account on the Subscriber Management Portal.
 RAs may also provide manual backup processes in the event that automated revocation methods are not possible.

-TrustFactory CAs and RAs will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.
+TrustFactory CAs and/or RAs will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.
+A revocation request to revoke a TrustFactory CA Certificate must be approved and by the TrustFactory PA.